Coalition combat operations in Afghanistan in 2009: United States

 The Ft.
-Sill, Oklahoma based unit was the first unit redeployed from Iraq to Afghanistan in March of 2009.
-The unit was operating in Iraq from November 2008 until receiving redeployment orders to Afghanistan in March of 2009.
+Sill, Oklahoma based unit was the first unit redeployed from Iraq to Afghanistan in March 2009.
+The unit was operating in Iraq from November 2008 until receiving redeployment orders to Afghanistan in March 2009.
 The 100th BSB was brought in to establish the CSSB Headquarters that would support the Marines throughout Helmand Province and was a subordinate unit to the 45th Sustainment Brigade.
 The 100th BSB provided logistical oversight to include transportation, contracting, bulk fuel, bottled water and DFAC support to FOB Leatherneck.